Vincenzo Grifo: SC Freiburg

 His performances led SC Freiburg to purchase him for €1.5 million in July 2015; Grifo played a key role in helping the club to win the 2.
 Bundesliga title and obtain promotion to the Bundesliga, registering 14 goals and 15 assists in 31 league appearances throughout the 2015–16 season.

 In the opening six matches of the 2016–17 season, Grifo registered one goal and four assists in the Bundesliga, as well as three goals in two appearances in the DFB-Pokal.
 He finished the season with 6 goals and 12 assists in 30 league matches.

 In his time at Freiburg he scored 20 goals and made 26 assists in 61 league appearances.

 Borussia Mönchengladbach

 On 28 May 2017, Bundesliga rivals Borussia Mönchengladbach announced the signing of Grifo on a four-year contract for an undisclosed fee, thought to be around €6 million.
 The transfer went through on 1 July.

 Return to 1899 Hoffenheim

 On 11 June 2018, Hoffenheim signed Grifo on a four-year deal.
+Later that year, on 27 November, he made his UEFA Champions League debut in a 3–2 defeat against Shakhtar Donetsk.

+Return to SC Freiburg

 On 6 January 2019, Grifo returned to Freiburg on a loan deal until the end of 2018–19 season.

-Return to SC Freiburg

-On 2 September 2019, Grifo returned to Freiburg permanently once again, having spent the second half of the 2018–19 season on loan at the club.
+On 2 September 2019, he rejoined Freiburg permanently once again, for a reported transfer fee of €7 million.
+In November 10, 2019, at the end of Freiburg's 1–0 victory over Eintracht Frankfurt, Grifo was sent off due for violent conduct which was caused by Frankfurt captain David Abraham shoulder-charging Freiburg coach Christian Streich.
+In the ensuing brawl, Grifo directly targeted and tried to attack Abraham, which ensued in his sending off after a VAR check.
 On 13 November 2022, he scored his first Bundesliga hat-trick in the first 20 minutes in a 4–1 win over Union Berlin.

+On 30 November 2025, Grifo scored his 69th Bundesliga goal for Freiburg in a 4–0 win over Mainz, equaling Nils Petersen's club record in the competition; the latter also held the club's all-time scoring record with 105 goals.
+Later that year, on 20 December, he scored his record-breaking 70th goal in a 4–3 away win over Wolfsburg.
+On 7 March 2026, he scored a goal in a 3–3 draw with Bayer Leverkusen, reaching his 105th goal for Freiburg and equaling Petersen's all-time scoring record.
+Later that month, on 19 March, he found the net in a 5–1 win against Genk in the Europa League round of 16, becoming the club's all-time leading scorer with 106 goals.